avistech100/Grid-flex/README.md

 - Explore grid and flex layout examples.
 - Observe the utilization of body width for layout control.

+**NOTE:**
+- I used a fixed max-width for my body in order to fit the design well like the one in the image.

 **Examples:**
 ```css
 .container {